Fire Rescue Chief

 How can I protect my home from a wildfire?

 To protect your home from wildfires, you must create a “safety zone” or “firebreak” by reducing the amount of dead or dying fuel (vegetation) around your home.
 This does not necessarily mean all vegetation should be removed.
-In fact, having fire-resistant plants and trees at your home that are properly trimmed and well-watered can serve as a firebreak.
-For more information visit the South Carolina Forestry Commission.
+In fact, having properly trimmed and well-watered fire-resistant plants and trees at your home can serve as a firebreak.
+For more information, visit the South Carolina Forestry Commission.

-A Red Flag Fire Alert is a wildfire danger warning issued by the South Carolina Forestry Commission.
+A Red Flag Alert is a wildfire danger warning issued by the South Carolina Forestry Commission.
 The Red Flag cautions that wildfire danger is increasing, and that outdoor burning could become difficult to control.
-A Red Flag Fire Alert does not prohibit outdoor burning as long as all other state and local regulations are followed.
-When a Red Flag Fire alert is in effect, Horry County Fire Rescue will fly red flags from the station flagpoles and will issue a burning ban for all unincorporated communities in Horry County whenever the state issues a red flag alert..
+A Red Flag Alert does not prohibit outdoor burning as long as all other state and local regulations are followed.
+When a Red Flag Alert is in effect, Horry County Fire Rescue will fly red flags from the station flagpoles and will issue a burning ban for all unincorporated communities in Horry County whenever the state issues a Red Flag Alert.

 For regulation information on outdoor burning from SCFC click here and from DHEC here.